Saksham2k3s/Quantum-IT-Assignment/README.md

 # Login and Registration System

-This project implements a login and registration system using Angular/React on the frontend and Node.js with MongoDB on the backend.
+This project implements a login and registration system using React on the frontend and Node.js with MongoDB on the backend.

 ## Features